suhasdheeraskar/GBP-scripts/README.md

 # GBP-scripts
+GBP stands for "Group Bases Policy", an abstractions for OpenStack provide an intent-driven declarative policy model that presents simplified application-oriented interfaces to the user.

-These are the GBP scripts for Firewall, loadbalancer, VPN and their combinations of service.
+These are shell scripts for Firewall, loadbalancer, VPN and their combinations of service chain insertion in openstack.